JVHallam/kata_azure_pipelines/docs/kata_spoilers.md

 * Create two stages
     * that has a pair of jobs
         * both have a pair of tasks
-        * Echo a unique value ( the value 1 through 100 or something )
+        * Echo a unique value ( the name of the stage + the job name + a hard coded value )
+            * e.g. echo "first - echo_one - 2"
+        * hardcode everything, don't use templating
+        * add one final task to skip checkout

-* That's a total of:
+* In That's a total of:
     * 2 stages
     * 4 jobs
     * 8 tasks